SEO Content Optimizer 8/10

 We treated Surfer’s keyword research as a supplementary feature and didn’t rely on it for editorial planning.
 If you’re expecting it to replace your keyword research tool, you’ll be disappointed.

-Surfer AI is an add-on that generates full articles using Surfer’s NLP data and optimization framework.
-You enter a keyword, choose a tone, select an outline, and Surfer AI produces a complete draft that’s already optimized against the Content Editor guidelines.
+Surfy is Surfer’s AI assistant, now bundled across all paid plans rather than sold as a separate per-article add-on.
+You enter a keyword, choose a tone, select an outline, and Surfy produces a complete draft that’s already optimized against the Content Editor guidelines.

 Surfer AI article generation settings and SEO output